-If your SmarTrip card’s serial number does not contain the numbers 0167, WMATA is offering a few ways you can receive a replacement card and transfer any remaining balance for free.
+If your SmarTrip card’s serial number does not contain the numbers 0167, and you're not using a mobile payment option WMATA is offering a few ways you can receive a replacement card and transfer any remaining balance for free.
 Before you take any action, you’ll want to register your SmarTrip card or take a photo of the serial number for reference.

 If you’re enrolled in a transit benefit program

-If you’re enrolled in an employer-provided transit benefit program via SmartBenefits, WageWorks, or another provider, you’ll be notified by WMATA when it’s time to replace your card.
-Right now, the best action to take is to ensure your email address is correct in your SmarTrip account.
+If you’re enrolled in an employer-provided transit benefit program via SmartBenefits, WageWorks, or another provider, you’ll need to take the following steps to transfer your balance and employer benefits to your new card.

 If you’re actively using metro

 If you’re not receiving transit benefits on your card, but still actively using it, you can transfer your balance and request a new card online.
 If choosing this option, you’ll need to tap your new SmarTrip card to a Metrorail or Metrobus farebox within a couple of days, which is why this is best for those actively using the system.

 If neither of the above scenarios sound like you, WMATA’s offering a mail-in option for those who don’t need their card right away.
 Even better, in addition to transferring your balance to the new card, they’ll also provide you with an additional one-time $5.00 stored value on the card.